Salesforce Administration & Consultant

 A Mammoth Find

 In 2005, Saved By Nature Board Treasurer and citizen scientist Roger Castillo and his dog Jenna found a bone from a Columbian mammoth while walking along the Guadalupe River.
-Ten years later, the find was commemorated with a beautiful (and enormous!) sculpture.

 Restore and Hope